sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/cloudtrail-detections.md

 You have now completed the CloudTrail detections sections of this module.

 {: .value }
-> Organizations often have little visibility into what their cloud environments are doing, what permissions they have and what actions are being taken with those resources.
-Sysdig can provide visibility and threat detection capabilities to your cloud infrastructure.
+> Organisations often have little visibility into what their cloud environments are doing, what permissions they have, and what actions are being taken with those resources.
+Sysdig can bring visibility and threat detection to your cloud infrastructure.